 I've been craving an authentic cacio e pepe recipe ever since I moved back from Italy.
-So, I wanted to share my one-pot, foolproof cacio e pepe recipe with exactly three ingredients (no butter!) and needs all of twenty minutes.
+So, I wanted to share my one-pot, foolproof cacio e pepe recipe with three ingredients that is ready in twenty minutes.
+This recipe is a throwback to my friendship with folks at a small restaurant in my neighborhood in Rome - a place that Anthony Bourdain loved.
+So you know it's time tested and delicious.

 This post contains helpful tips and tricks!
 If you're in a rush, please use the "Jump to Recipe" link!